gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

     but our empirical evidence throughout the years suggests that it helps, or at the very least, can’t hurt to do so.
-    However, dryer sheets may or may not be on the boundary of legality, as grounding the robot to he ground is illegal.
+    However, dryer sheets may or may not be on the boundary of legality, as grounding the robot to the ground is illegal.
 Staticide/static spray
     Staticide is a spray that helps to keep static off of the robot.
     Please be sure to spray your robot before an event and not during the